 Years from now, a sentient invasive species may look back on the peculiarities of human culture, which involved things like “vlogging” and “vape culture,” and also, most importantly of all, “attaching loads of cultural significance to the facial hair fringes that decorate our upper lips.”
+Are you ready for some mustache facts?

 There’s more than meets the eye when it comes to the mighty mustache, and we’re not just talking about any hidden crumbs it may be harboring.
 A mustache is also capable of absorbing 20 percent of its own weight in liquid.
 Less revoltingly, the average mustached gentleman touches his ‘stache 760 times a day, and mustaches can also be independently illustrious.
 Burt Reynolds’ mustache has more than 3,000 Facebook fans.